HRNet/HRNet-Semantic-Segmentation/README.md

 Besides, we further combine HRNet with [Object Contextual Representation](https://arxiv.org/pdf/1909.11065.pdf) and achieve higher performance on the three datasets.
 The code of HRNet+OCR is contained in this branch.

 ## Segmentation models
 The models are initialized by the weights pretrained on the ImageNet.
-You can download the pretrained models from  https://github.com/HRNet/HRNet-Image-Classification.
+You can download the pretrained models from  https://github.com/HRNet/HRNet-Image-Classification. *Slightly different, we use align_corners = True for upsampling in HRNet*.

 1. Performance on the Cityscapes dataset.
 The models are trained and tested with the input size of 512x1024 and 1024x2048 respectively.
 If multi-scale testing is used, we adopt scales: 0.5,0.75,1.0,1.25,1.5,1.75.